The vinyl district Premieres "Messenger"

 Recorded at David Boyle's Church House Studio in East Austin, the album is chock full of vibrant, rumbling, live-room energy.
 Literally an old church redesigned into a recording space, the vintage equipment, instruments, and microphones of the studio coupled with the unmatched talent of the Austin music community made Church House an easy decision for Tara's rootsy, soulful, honest sound.

 Thirteen songs recorded in five days, mostly live, is a large feat.
-Producer Sean Giddings, Engineer Matt Meli, and the band of hand-picked Austin musicians worked tirelessly to create what Tara calls her "Empowerment Album".
+Producer Sean Giddings (Fallriver Footmen), Engineer Matt Meli, and the band of hand-picked Austin musicians worked tirelessly to create what Tara calls her "Empowerment Album".
 Each song has a clear message surrounding struggle, forward movement, and personal growth with tracks like "A Fighter", "Get On With It", and "It is What it Is".

 The full-length album, "Evolutions", is slated to be released in three separate EP phases, with the first hitting the airwaves in April, 2017.